Utex-Scientific/sdt/docs/index.md

 # Welcome to SDT file format

-SDT defines how ultrasonic and inspection signals are formatted and stored, ensuring consistent and precise representation of waveform data for analysis in NDE applications.
+SDT defines how ultrasonic and inspection signals are formatted and stored, ensuring consistent and precise representation of A-Scan, B-Scan, C-Scan and waveform data for analysis in NDE applications.

 <figure markdown>
 <figcaption>SDT Data File Structure</figcaption>